zenPidgin/roadTrip-JS-Version-unfinished/README.md

-Apparently this was written using Zurb Foundation instead of Bootstrap so I will probably scrap it and make a new version when I have time to rebuild.
+Apparently this was written using Zurb Foundation instead of Bootstrap so I will scrap it and make a new version when I have time to rebuild.

 Notes from the js file: